iutools/iutools/doc/test-plan.md

 - Make sure that the word and its Syllabics transcoding are properly displayed and do not overlap with the test that is supposed to be below it

-Change preferred script
+Change preferred script (INUTKTITUT query)
 - ROMAN-to-ROMAN
   - Set preferred script to ROMAN
   - Search for ammuumajuq, then check that:
       - Title shows word as ROMAN/SYLL
-  - Related words, Translations and Alignments shown in ROMAN
+      - Related words, Alignments shown in ROMAN
 - ROMAN-to-SYLL
   - Set preferred script to SYLL
   - Search for ammuumajuq, then check that:
       - Title shows word as SYLL/ROMAN
-  - Related words, Translations and Alignments shown in SYLL
+      - Related words, Alignments shown in SYLL
 - SYLL-to-SYLL
   - Set preferred script to SYLL
   - Search for ᐊᒻᒨᒪᔪᖅ, then check that:
       - Title shows word as SYLL/ROMAN
-  - Related words, Translations and Alignments shown in SYLL
+      - Related words, Alignments shown in SYLL
 - SYLL-to-ROMAN
   - Set preferred script to ROMAN
   - Search for ᐊᒻᒨᒪᔪᖅ, then check that:
       - Title shows word as SYLL/ROMAN
+      - Related words, Alignments shown in ROMAN

+Change preferred script (ENGLISH query)
+- Set langauge to English
+- ENGLISH-ROMAN
+  - Set preferred script to ROMAN
+  - Search for 'housing', then check that:
+      - Title stayed ROMAN (cause it's English)
-  - Related words, Translations and Alignments shown in ROMAN
+      - Translations and Alignments shown in ROMAN
+- ENGLISH-SYLL
+  - Set preferred script to SYLL
+  - Search for 'housing', then check that:
+    - Title stayed ROMAN (cause it's English)
+    - Translations and Alignments shown in SYLL

 Search with Enter vs Button